mrideedy/Galaxy-Shooter/README.md

 # Galaxy-Shooter
-Galaxy Shooter 2D
-The Galaxy shooter 2D has the same concept as any another Galaxy Shooter game but with a addition to some poweerups including Shields, Speed Boost, etc. with an addition of crashing animations.
+The Galaxy shooter 2D has the same concept as any another Galaxy Shooter game but with an addition to some powerups including Shields, Speed Boost, etc. and some cool crashing and destroying animations.